headwayio/prizmway-wrk-scripts/README.md

 To use this script, run it via the command `sh ./run.sh` and provide the following flags:

-`-s` - the name of the .lua script you want to run (without the file extension, so just like `create_lane`) `-t` - the number of threads you want `wrk` to use `-c` - the number of connections you want `wrk` to simulate `-d` - the duration of the `wrk` test
+`-s` - the name of the .lua script you want to run (without the file extension, so just like `create_lane`) `-u` - the url to test
+`-k` - the preshared key (not necessary in local dev, required for running against a production instance) `-t` - the number of threads you want `wrk` to use `-c` - the number of connections you want `wrk` to simulate `-d` - the duration of the `wrk` test